salmataa/customer-purchase-prediction/README.md

 ## Business Impact
 This model be used by companies to:
 - Identify loyal and high-value customers
-- Personalize marketing campaigns
+- Target marketing campaigns more effectively
-- Allocate resources more efficiently
+- Increase retention and long-term revenue
 - Increase customer lifetime value (CLV)

 ---